websiteinspiration/bugsplat.rb/entries/handle-your-business.md

 ---
-title: 'Business Process Cookbook'
+title: 'Handle Your Business - the Succinct Guide to Money and Finance for the Self-Employed'
-id: cookbook
+id: hyb
 body_class: book
 skip_masthead: true
 skip_footer: true
+alternate_links: cookbook business-process-cookbook
-description: Small simple processes to help run your tiny consulting business.
+description: Everything you need to know to build and run your freelancing business.
 ---

 <h1 class="book big center">You booked a client!
 Hurray!</h1>

 <h2 class="book big center">Now what?</h2>

-You thought this consulting thing would be great.
+You thought this self-employed thing would be great.
 Just quit your soul-sucking full time job, say goodbye to your micromanaging boss, and run your own business.

 You're going to do everything your way. ***The right way.*** Because that's what a business does, right?